alexpolt/alexpolt.github.io/src/exceptions.md

   error handling, I always landed with something similar to exceptions.

   You need some registration mechanism on entering a scope to get the best out of RAII.
   And exiting the scope *should call destructors*, period.

-  So my conclusion is: always use exceptions, just but use them right.
+  So my conclusion is: *always use exceptions*, just use them right.
 There is only one case for not using them, that is in real-time critical code.

-  So my personal guide when using exceptions is this:
+  My personal checlist when using exceptions is this:

   * any problem related to resources (network connection, files, memory etc.) should end with and exception
   * any sort of bad input from outside world: wrong numbers, corrupted files, invalid input